 Puppies can be born with this condition or it can happen due to a brain tumor or head trauma.

-Treatment relies on upon the seriousness of the condition and the disease progression.
-The objective of treatment is to re-set up the balance of production and absorption of the liquid in the cerebrum.
+Treatment relies on the seriousness of the condition and the disease progression.
+The objective of treatment is to re-setup the balance of production and absorption of the liquid in the cerebrum.

-Recently, there has been a medication presented call omeprazole, which has effectively decreased the generation of the spinal liquid in dogs.
+Recently, there has been a medication presented called omeprazole, which has effectively decreased the generation of the spinal liquid in dogs.

 Watch this video of little Zada if you want to see what a hydrocephalus puppy looks like.